wkerneck/SASFileHttpGet/README.md

 #### Assignment:

 The orginal assignment was to pull in datasets from various classmates Github accounts using the SAS proc http method="get" command.
-Since SMU has locked down the security settings of the university edition of SAS the proc http method="get" command will not work.
+Since SMU has locked down the security settings of the university edition of SAS so the proc http method="get" command will not work.
 The new assignment is now to go to each of the classmates github accounts and download the datasets to your hard drive.
-Using SAS command import the files, merged and clean the data.
-In the end you a accessible excel file containing all the merged filed uploaded to your Github account.
+Using SAS commands to import the files, merged and clean the data.
+In the end you wil have a one excel file containing all the merged dataset.
+The excel file will reside on your Github account.

 1. Download data to desktop from various classmates Github accounts.